isb-cgc/readthedocs/docs/source/sections/data/data2/data_in_BQ.rst

 ``AliquotBarcode``.)
 In addition, most tables also containa a ``project_short_name`` field (formerly called ``Study``, *eg* TCGA-LUAD, TCGA-BRCA, *etc*).

-(Note that in an attempt to be consistent with the GDC terminology, what we used to call a *project* is now called a *program* (*eg* TCGA, TARGET, CCLE, *etc*), while what was formerly known as a *study* is now called a *project* (and has also been prepended with the *program* name, so that ``LUAD`` has become ``TCGA-LUAD``, *etc*).
+(Note that in an attempt to be consistent with the NCI-GDC terminology, what we used to call a *project* is now called a *program* (*eg* TCGA, TARGET, CCLE, *etc*), while what was formerly known as a *study* is now called a *project* (and has also been prepended with the *program* name, so that ``LUAD`` has become ``TCGA-LUAD``, *etc*).